 You Can Get Good Harvest Without Using Chemical Fertilizers and Pesticides

-Manure application is one important part of cultivation but equally important is the way you apply organic manure.
+Manure application is one important part of cultivation but equally important is the way I apply organic manure.
 Putting some manure at the base of the plant is not an effective method.
-You have to remove some topsoil from around the plant, without disturbing the main shoot, apply manure keeping a distance of one inch or so from the main shoot, and then cover it with the topsoil that was earlier removed.
-Try this, and you can see the difference in a few days.
-The science of this practice is that if the carbon in the organic matter comes into contact with the atmospheric oxygen, the microbes in the soil turn it into carbon dioxide.
+I remove some topsoil from around the plant, without disturbing the main shoot, apply manure keeping a distance of one inch or so from the main shoot, and then cover it with the topsoil that was earlier removed.
+The science behind this practice is that if the carbon in the organic matter comes into contact with the atmospheric oxygen, the microbes in the soil turn it into carbon dioxide.
 Thus if applied on the surface, oxidation happens to the carbon in the manure quickly and most of the carbon escapes to the atmosphere as carbon dioxide.
-So the plant gets nothing and you are adding more carbon dioxide to the atmosphere, which in turn helps only global warming and climate change if you look at the larger picture.
-Another easy way to avert this and to apply manure in the right way is to dig a small shallow pit near the plant and put the manure inside it and cover it with soil.
+So the plant gets nothing and I am adding more carbon dioxide to the atmosphere, which in turn helps only global warming and climate change if one looks at the larger picture.
+Another easy way to avert this and to apply manure in the right way is to dig a small shallow pit near the plant, put the manure inside it, and cover it with soil.
 Be aware that the feeder roots of the plants are in the topsoil.
 So there is no need to make the pit deep.

-As you try to increase the organic matter content of the soil, as discussed earlier, there is another problem that arises.
+As I try to increase the organic matter content of the soil, as discussed earlier, there is another problem that arises.
 The acidity of the soil will increase.
 To balance the PH of the soil, adding lime is an effective practice.
 However, the best time to add lime is before planting, when you are preparing the soil and the plant beds.
 After tilling, I apply lime and leave it for 3-4 days before I begin planting.
 I know that the right soil pH balance alone can give me a good crop.
-Some organic practitioners are against using lime, thinking it is a chemical input while other see it as an organic one.
+Some organic practitioners are against using lime, thinking that it is a chemical input while others see it as an organic ingredient of cultivation.

 Mulching Using Dry Leaves